citrix/citrix-daas-rest-go/citrixorchestration/docs/MachinesAPIsDAAS.md

 )

 func main() {
+    citrixCustomerId := "CitrixOnPremises" // string | Citrix Customer ID.
+Default is 'CitrixOnPremises' citrixInstanceId := "citrixInstanceId_example" // string | Citrix Instance (Site) ID.
     nameOrId := "nameOrId_example" // string | Machine to start.
-    citrixCustomerId := "citrixCustomerId_example" // string | Citrix Cloud Customer ID.
-    citrixInstanceId := "citrixInstanceId_example" // string | Citrix Cloud Instance (Site) ID.
-    userAgent := "Mozilla/5.0" // string | User Agent type of the request.
+    userAgent := "Mozilla/5.0" // string | User Agent type of the request. (optional)
+    authorization := "authorization_example" // string | Citrix authorization header: CWSAuth Bearer={token} (optional)
-    detailResponseRequired := true // bool | Identify if the API need to return detail info in response model.
+    citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
+If not provided, a new GUID will be generated and returned. (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional) detailResponseRequired := true // bool | Identify if the API need to return detail info in response model.
 Set to false will improve performance with return basic machine model. (optional) (default to true) async := true // bool | If `true`, the machine will be started as a background task.
 This is recommended as this operation may take some time to run, and if it exceeds 90 seconds the request may time out.
 The task will have JobType StartMachines.
 When the task is complete it will redirect to GetMachine.
-The job's Parameters will contain properties: * _Id_ - ID of the machine being started, * _Name_ - Name of the machine being started. (optional) (default to false) authorization := "authorization_example" // string | Citrix Cloud authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
-If not provided, a new GUID will be generated and returned. (optional) xActionName := "xActionName_example" // string | Orchestration Action Name (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional)
+The job's Parameters will contain properties: * _Id_ - ID of the machine being started, * _Name_ - Name of the machine being started. (optional) (default to false)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.MachinesAPIsDAAS.MachinesStartMachine(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).DetailResponseRequired(detailResponseRequired).Async(async).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XActionName(xActionName).Accept(accept).CitrixLocale(citrixLocale).Execute()
+    resp, r, err := apiClient.MachinesAPIsDAAS.MachinesStartMachine(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Authorization(authorization).CitrixTransactionId(citrixTransactionId).Accept(accept).CitrixLocale(citrixLocale).DetailResponseRequired(detailResponseRequired).Async(async).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `MachinesAPIsDAAS.MachinesStartMachine``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)